-Evaporate: To change from a liquid into a vapor or a gas.Carcinogenic: Having the ability to cause cancer.CAS: Chemical Abstracts Service.ppm: Parts per million.Solvent: A liquid that can dissolve other substances.
+Evaporate: To change from a liquid into a vapor or a gas.

+Carcinogenic: Having the ability to cause cancer.

+Solvent: A liquid that can dissolve other substances.

 Agency for Toxic Substances and Disease Registry (ATSDR).
 1995.
 Toxicological profile for xylenes (update).
 Atlanta, GA: U.S. Department of Health and Human Services, Public Health Service.